 Code of Practice for the Welfare of Animals in Hunting (revision no. 1)

-The Prevention of Cruelty to Animals Act 1986, administered by the Department of Economic Development, Jobs, Transport and Resources (DEDJTR), has the purpose of protecting animals, encouraging the considerate treatment of animals and improving the level of community awareness about the prevention of cruelty to animals.
+The Prevention of Cruelty to Animals Act 1986, administered by Department of Jobs, Precincts and Regions, has the purpose of protecting animals, encouraging the considerate treatment of animals and improving the level of community awareness about the prevention of cruelty to animals.
 It establishes fundamental obligations relating to the care of animals in general terms.
 Details of obligations are found in codes of practice that are made under the provisions of the Act.
 These set out minimum standards and recommendations relating to important aspects of the care of animals.
 They are developed following a process of consultation with stakeholders and the community.

 They reflect the views and values held by Victorians with respect to the care and use of animals.
 It is recommended that all those who care for or use animals become familiar with the relevant codes.